iacolippo/gpu-dnn-install/README.md

 chmod a+x <filename>
 ```

-You also may need to be admin or root user.
-If something doesn't work, try to repeat that step using ```sudo```.

 0 - Run this and check that it prints something, otherwise there is no NVIDIA hardware available.

 ```bash